Key Capabilities

 )

-Wrap the harness in a custom Gradle Task to add AI capabilities to your build.
+Wrap the harness in a Gradle task to add AI capabilities directly to your build pipeline.

 // buildSrc/src/main/kotlin/AiRefactorTask.kt